-The Danish IPC is calculated on the basis of hours worked from the Working Time Accounts (WTA) statistics.
-These hours worked include employed employees, self-employed and assisting spouses.
-However, data on the hours worked of self-employed and assisting spouses for a given quarter is only available quarterly.
-This means that for the first publications of the production in the first and second month of any quarter, hours worked for these two categories are extrapolated by the growth rate(s) of the hours worked of employees.
-So, for every publication of data for the third month in a quarter, when all data is actually available, the published figures for the first two months of that quarter is revised.
+Since the Danish IPC is calculated on the basis of hours worked from the Working Time Accounts (WTA) statistics the revisions follow the same pattern.
+The first publications of the production in the first and second month of any quarter, is partly estimated, which means that for every publication of data for the third month in a quarter, when all data is actually available, the published figures for the first two months of that quarter is revised.